What is CAMRA

 CAMRA is an independent, voluntary, consumer organisation.
 Membership is open to all individuals, but corporate entities such as breweries and pubs are not members.
 CAMRA is governed by a voluntary unpaid national executive, elected by the membership.
 There are a dozen or so employed staff responsible for central campaigning, research, administration of membership, sales and so forth.

 It is no exaggeration to say that CAMRA saved real ale in the U.K. and as a result saved many independent breweries.
 No new ale breweries were set up in the UK for the fifty years before we were founded.
-There are now around 300 new brewers producing real ale, part of a massive real ale revival.

 When we speak of Real Ale we also mean real Cider and Perry.
 APPLE was formed by CAMRA in 1988 and its aim is to campaign for Real Cider and Perry as part of the CAMRA orgnaisation.